theseanl/tscc/README.md

 ## Migrate

-It is easy to migrate an existing Typescript project to use with TSCC.
+It is easy to migrate an existing Typescript project to build with TSCC.
-Check out [todomvc apps](https://github.com/theseanl/todomvc/) forked from the original [tastejs/todomvc](https://github.com/tastejs/todomvc) and modified to use with TSCC to get a sense of what it is like.
+Check out [todomvc apps](https://github.com/theseanl/todomvc/) forked from the original [tastejs/todomvc](https://github.com/tastejs/todomvc) and modified to use TSCC to get a sense of what it is like.

 ---